Air Holland

 Air Holland Charter B.V. was an airline based in the Netherlands.
 It operated passenger and cargo charters to Africa, Asia and the Mediterranean, as well as dry and wet leasing of aircraft to other airlines.
-It ceased operations on March 25, 2004.
+It ceased operations on 25 March 2004.
 The airline was headquartered in Oude Meer, Haarlemmermeer.

 History

 Air Holland was founded in 1984 by John Block.
 It took a while for the airline to gain its operating certificate after KLM and Transavia Airlines attempted to stop the airline from getting it.
 In the early 1990s, Transavia Airlines attempted to purchase Air Holland but they were unsuccessful.

 In 1991, Air Holland had to temporarily suspend all operations due to financial difficulties and a loss of DFL 30 million for the end of 1990.
-On the December 20, 1991, Air Holland took to the skies again under A.R.
+On 20 December 1991 Air Holland took to the skies again under A.R.
 Marx's management.

-On February 20, 2004, Air Holland suspended its operations again.
+On 20 February 2004 Air Holland suspended its operations again.
 Its operations, flights, and aircraft were taken over by HollandExel from the Amsterdam businessman Erik de Vlieger.
-On March 25, 2004, the airline ceased operations due to its financial difficulties.
+On 25 March 2004 the airline ceased operations due to financial difficulties.

 Fleet

-Air Holland operated a fleet consisting only of Boeing aircraft.
-The fleet consisted of the following:
+Air Holland only operated Boeing aircraft.
+Its fleet consisted of the following: